The Girl in the Plain Brown Wrapper

 The Girl in the Plain Brown Wrapper (1968) is the tenth novel in the Travis McGee series by John D. MacDonald.
 The plot focuses on McGee's investigation of a beautiful young woman who is mysteriously losing her mind without any apparent physical or mental disease.
 Along the way, he discovers various troubling facets to the small Florida town where she resides.

 Summary

 The back of the first edition states, "The incomparable Travis McGee is back in a brand-new adventure!
-Poking around where he's not wanted - as usual - McGee delves into the mystery of a rich and beautiful wanton who happens to losing her mind, a little piece at a time.
+Poking around where he's not wanted - as usual - McGee delves into the mystery of a rich and beautiful wanton who happens to be losing her mind, a little piece at a time.
 As he probes, he uncovers some of the strange corruptions that simmer behind the respectable facade of a quiet Florida town..."

 Several years before the events of the novel, McGee had brief romance with a widow who was grieving the death of her husband.
 Years later, as she was dying of cancer, she mailed a letter to him asking McGee to watch out for her eldest daughter who was behaving oddly.
 McGee finds possible a connections to the death of a physician who treated the daughter, and uncovers an investment fraud scheme.